jersou/jira-work-logger/README.md

 First, you need deno : https://deno.land/#installation

-The whole application is encapsulated in a single file, and could simply run with :
+And the app could simply be run with :

 ```shell
 deno -A jsr:@jersou/jira-work-logger